 Ear Infection Basics

-This article covers the treatment of acute otitis media, which is the most common ear infection of childhood.
-The symptoms include: ear pain, irritability, and fever.
-Babies and young children may pull at their ears, be restless, irritable or cranky, and feel generally unwell.
+This article covers the treatment of acute otitis media, an infection of the middle part of the ear.
+The symptoms of acute otitis media include ear pain, irritability, and fever.
+Babies and young children may be restless, irritable, or cranky; pull at their ears; and feel generally unwell.

 Otitis media usually develops as a complication of viral upper respiratory tract infections (colds and flus).
 It can also be caused by swimming in water infested with bacteria.

 Most cases of otitis media are viral in origin, but bacterial otitis media is possible.
-Bacterial ear infection should be suspected if fluid is leaking from the ear or if it was likely a result of swimming in water contaminated with bacteria.
+We suspect bacterial ear infection if fluid is leaking from the ear or if the infection was likely a result of swimming in water contaminated with bacteria.

-Natural treatment is preferable to conventional treatment for most cases of acute otitis media.
-Natural treatment focuses on healing the infection using internal herbal treatment and on relieving the pain and addressing the infection using external ear drops.
+In my opinion, natural treatment is preferable to conventional treatment for most cases of acute otitis media.
+Natural treatment focuses on healing the infection using internal herbal treatment and relieving the pain and addressing the infection using external ear drops.

 Nature’s Biotic contains antibacterial and antiviral herbs to treat bacterial and viral infections.

 If the eardrum is perforated, I don’t recommend putting anything into the ear canal.
 In these cases, the oil can be rubbed into the skin just behind the ear.
 One of the most tell-tale signs of a perforated eardrum is intense pain that goes away quickly.
 Other signs include bloody or pussy drainage from the ear, hearing loss, vertigo, and ringing in the ear.